 Firefighters Battle To Save LA's Historic Mount Wilson Observatory

-Los Angeles' Mount Wilson Observatory, the site of major 20th century scientific discoveries, has survived a terrifyingly close brush with a wildfire in the hills northeast of the city.
+Los Angeles' Mount Wilson Observatory, the site of major 20th century scientific discoveries, has so far survived a terrifyingly close brush with a wildfire in the hills northeast of the city.
+But the threat isn't over.

 The Bobcat Fire came within 500 feet of the observatory on Tuesday afternoon.
 Crews gathered to fight the fire, and tracked vehicles with front blades cleared fire lines to protect the area.